 In these definitions, no specific reason is necessary for the oppression or persecution that causes tribulation, whereas wrath is motivated by justice.
 In other words, a person experiencing tribulation doesn’t do anything to deserve being oppressed or persecuted, but a person on the receiving end of wrath has first committed a transgression that warrants punishment.

 In the end times, the definitions of tribulation and wrath don’t suddenly change.
 Tribulation doesn’t become wrath, somehow merging into it.
-Rather, as we’ll see in the below Bible verses, tribulation is oppression and persecution that emanates from the wickedness of men’s hearts and spans the first three and a half years when the seven seals are opened; wrath is God’s divine justice and spans the second three and a half years when the trumpets are sounded and the vials poured out upon the earth.
+Rather, as we’ll see in the below Bible verses, tribulation is oppression and persecution that emanates from the wickedness of men’s hearts and spans the time during which the seven seals are opened; wrath is God’s divine justice and spans the period during which the trumpets are sounded and the vials are poured out upon the earth.

 Defining Terms: Elect